MTES-MCT/aeris/documentation/technical/users.md

     Please choose a role:ROLE_INCINERATEUR
     Role "ROLE_INCINERATEUR" has been added to user "incinerateur-demo".
 This change will not apply until the user logs out and back in again.

 Then, we need to create and incinerateur, and attach it to the corresponding user and inspecteur.
+If you don't have created an inspecteur already, create one now.
+Then, you can use the following command: